Supervised learning for robust quantum control in composite-pulse systems: Supervised Learning Model

-For the \emph{restarting} method, we must increase the number of training groups to a large enough size, and each group is trained individually.
+It is important to note that the modified GRAPE algorithm is very crude, not because we cannot find a solution of the training parameters $\bm{\theta}$, but because there are very many locally optimal solutions.
+To search global optimal solutions of the training parameters (probably more than one), two common methods of ``escaping'' or ``restarting'' are usually adopted, namely, randomly searching the neighborhood of the current solution in parameter space, or ignoring the current solution, and exploring a new one in parameter space.
+Here, we adopt the latter method, which can take full advantage of parallel training to improve computational efficiency.
+Specifically, we increase the number of training groups large enough, and each group is trained individually.
 After accomplishing the training, we measure the performance of each group using the average fidelity defined by Eq.~(\ref{f14}).
-Then, the phase parameters that make the average fidelity reach the desired value are left, and the rest is simply abandoned.
+Then, the phase parameters that make the average fidelity reach the desired value are left, and the rest are simply discarded.
+As for the former, we can introduce the simulated annealing method into the modified GRAPE algorithm, similar to that used in Refs.~\cite{PhysRevA.105.042437,Mahesh2022}.
+For details, we refer the reader to Appendix~\ref{appendixa}.

-Note that the restarting method is very practical when the dimension of training parameters is small.
-However, if the dimension is sufficiently large, it may be difficult to choose enough groups of training parameters.
-In this situation, it is more suitable for adopting the escaping method to obtain the optimal solutions of training parameters.